What is Ichthyology?

 7. Some Fish Will Sacrifice Their Safety to Find a Mate

 You might wonder why certain coral-dwelling fish are so brightly coloured when, as we know from Finding Nemo, predators lurk around almost every corner of the reef.
 Surely, their brightly patterned bodies make them stand out to would-be killers.
 And you’d be right.
-But it’s a sacrifice they — mostly males — are willing to make to find a mate.
+Our facts about fish can tell you that it’s a sacrifice they — mostly males — are willing to make to find a mate.
 Symmetrical patterns are favoured.
 Funnily enough, we humans used to think God had painted these fish brightly in order for us to spot and hunt them better ourselves.

 8. Deep Sea Fish Actually Glow in the Dark

-The mesopelagic fish, the anglerfish and the lantern fish live so deep in the ocean that light cannot penetrate through to their habitat from the surface.
-Bathypelagic fish such as the Deep-Sea Angler Fish, too, create their own light with bioluminescence.
-They are famed for a hanging light fixture atop their heads, which they use to attract prey close enough to their sharp, long fangs to strike and kill.
+The study of fish explains that mesopelagic fish, anglerfish and lanternfish live at so great a depth that light cannot penetrate through to their habitat from the surface.
+Bathypelagic fish, such as the Deep-Sea Angler Fish ,create their own light with bioluminescence.
+They are famed for a hanging light fixture atop their heads, which they use to attract prey close enough to strike and kill them with their long, sharp fangs.

 9. Some Fish Swallow Their Prey Whole and Are Called Gulpers

 Yes, you read that correctly.
-While plenty of fish species have evolved to grow specialised teeth for grinding, tearing or gnashing their food, others simply swallow theirs whole with enormous mouths, filter-feeding structures and gill rakers.
-The Gulper Catfish even has evolved to be able to suck their prey in from afar.
+Another of our facts about fish is that while plenty of fish species have evolved to grow specialised teeth for grinding, tearing or gnashing their food, others simply swallow theirs whole with enormous mouths, filter-feeding structures and gill rakers.
+The Gulper Catfish has even evolved to be able to suck their prey in from afar.